If you have frequent headaches or eye fatigue, or feel like you have to squint to make text readable, you may need new eyeglasses.

 2. Headaches

-There are plenty of vision-related reasons why you might be having headaches, including undiagnosed nearsightedness and an outdated prescription.
+While headaches aren't always caused by eyesight issues, there are plenty of vision-related reasons why you might be having headaches, including undiagnosed nearsightedness or an outdated prescription.

 To make sure your prescription is correct, see your eye doctor for an exam.